The Official History of The Santa Maria Experiment: The World's First Demonstration of a Working Invisibility Cloak!

 As for Project Rainbow, James Corum, PhD published a report in 1994 on how he and a two man research team, used a rotating magnetic field to produce a radar cloaking effect, another disqualifier for Duke University's "first" cloaking claim.
 Canadian researcher John Hutchison has stumbled into another aspect, that of the things that allegedly went wrong with Project Rainbow, resulting in terrible side effects.
 The Hutchison Effect, as it is known, has produced similar results .
 It would seem that Marshall, Corum and Hutchison, have solidly shown the ONR scientists to be very, very wrong.
 Simultaneously, the ONR claim that such experiments are only possible in the realm of science fiction ignores a very important point - most of our modern technologies were once only possible in the realm of science fiction.
 That includes such things as the nuclear powered submarines and ships that the Navy was using at the time that ONR first issued that statement.

+The idea, that something seems impossible, should never be the reason to dismiss it.
+If that were the case, NASA would have no reason to exist, there would be no aircraft aside from hot air balloons, and Christopher Columbus never would have sailed in search for a new trade route to India.
 These facts aside, it is not the intention, nor purpose, of the Santa Maria Experiment exhibit to prove the Philadelphia Experiment, nor does it support any other claims besides those explicably cited here.
 Independently, Marshall has proved that nearly 100% of the claims surrounding the Philadelphia Experiment legend, that have been developed separately from the Moore/Berlitz book, are false.
 Conversely, he has also proved that 100% of the skeptical arguments published against it are equally false.
-This information is only shared to provide the context in which the research into invisibility, that resulted in the Santa Maria Experiment, was conducted - leading up to the breakthroughs that it represents today.
+This information is only shared to provide the context in which the research into invisibility, that resulted in the Santa Maria Experiment, was conducted - leading up to the breakthroughs that it represents today. | ||